KejtlinBushi/SE_Project_Phase_TeamB3/System_Requirements.md

 30. The Administrator can view and filter the full activity log by user, role, action type, or date range, enabling audit and oversight of all system activity.

 ## b.
 Acceptance Criteria for Functional Requirements
-### User Login
-- User enters a valid email and password
-- System verifies credentials
-- User is redirected to the dashboard after login
-- Error message is shown for invalid credentials
-- Account is locked after multiple failed attempts

-### User Registration
-- User enters full name, email, password, and role
-- System checks if email is unique
-- Account is created successfully
-- Confirmation message is displayed
-- Error message is shown if email already exists

-### Upload Thesis Document
-- User selects a file to upload
-- System accepts only PDF format
-- File is uploaded successfully
-- Error message is shown for invalid file type
-- Uploaded file is saved in the system

-### Submit Thesis Version
-- User submits a new version of the thesis
-- System stores the submission as a new version
-- Previous versions remain unchanged
-- Submission timestamp is recorded

-### Messaging System
-- User sends a message to another user
-- Message is delivered successfully
-- Message appears in conversation history
-- User can attach a PDF file
-- Error is shown if file exceeds allowed size

-### Deadlines Management
-- Supervisor creates a deadline
-- Deadline is visible to assigned students
-- Deadline shows title and due date
-- System indicates if deadline has passed

-### Feedback System
-- Supervisor writes feedback on submission
-- Feedback is saved successfully
-- Student can view feedback immediately

-### Profile Management
-- User updates profile information
-- Changes are saved successfully
-- Updated data is reflected immediately

-### Admin User Management
-- Admin creates a new user account
-- Admin edits user information
-- Admin deletes user account
-- Changes are applied immediately

-### Activity Log
-- System records user actions
-- Each log includes user, action, and timestamp
-- Admin can view and filter logs
+### Student / Supervisor / Administrator Login
+**Acceptance Criteria:**
+- Student, Supervisor, or Administrator enters a registered email and correct password
+- System validates credentials against stored user records
+- System redirects the authenticated role to the corresponding dashboard (Student Dashboard / Supervisor Dashboard / Admin Dashboard)
+- System displays an error message if credentials are incorrect
+- System locks the account after 5 consecutive failed login attempts

+### Student Account Creation (Admin-Controlled)
+**Acceptance Criteria:**
+- Administrator enters full name, email, temporary password, and assigns role = Student
+- System verifies that the email is unique in the database
+- System creates the Student account successfully
+- System sends a notification/email prompting password change on first login
+- System displays an error if the email already exists

+### Upload Thesis Document (Student)
+**Acceptance Criteria:**
+- Student selects a file from local device
+- System accepts only files with `.pdf` extension
+- System rejects non-PDF files with a clear error message
+- System uploads and stores the file successfully
+- Uploaded file is linked to the correct Student account

+### Submit Thesis Version (Student)
+**Acceptance Criteria:**
+- Student submits a new version of the thesis document
+- System stores the submission as a new version (without overwriting previous versions)
+- System assigns a version number automatically
+- System records submission date and time
+- Submission appears immediately in the Student submission list

+### Messaging System (Student–Supervisor Communication)
+**Acceptance Criteria:**
+- Student or Supervisor sends a text message to the assigned counterpart
+- Message is delivered and stored in the system database
+- Message appears in the conversation history in chronological order
+- System allows attachment of one PDF file (≤ 10MB)
+- System rejects files that are not PDF or exceed the size limit

+### Deadlines Management (Supervisor)
+**Acceptance Criteria:**
+- Supervisor creates a deadline with title and due date
+- Deadline is assigned to selected students
+- Deadline appears in each assigned Student dashboard
+- System visually marks deadlines as "Passed" after the due date
+- Any update triggers a notification to affected students

+### Feedback System (Supervisor)
+**Acceptance Criteria:**
+- Supervisor selects a student submission
+- Supervisor writes and saves a feedback comment
+- System stores feedback linked to the specific submission version
+- Student can view feedback immediately after it is saved
+- Supervisor can update submission status (Approved / Rejected)

+### Profile Management (All Roles)
+**Acceptance Criteria:**
+- Student, Supervisor, or Administrator updates profile details (name, password, photo)
+- System validates input data (e.g., password rules)
+- Changes are saved successfully in the database
+- Updated information is reflected immediately in the system

+### Admin User Management (Administrator)
+**Acceptance Criteria:**
+- Administrator creates, edits, or deletes user accounts
+- System applies changes instantly across the system
+- Deleted accounts are anonymized (data preserved for audit purposes)
+- System logs all admin actions with timestamp
+- Users receive notifications for any account changes

+### Activity Log (System Monitoring)
+**Acceptance Criteria:**
+- System records every critical action (login, submission, feedback, message, etc.)
+- Each log entry includes: actor (Student / Supervisor / Administrator), action type, and timestamp
+- Administrator can filter logs by user, role, or date

 ## 4. Non-Functional Requirements